Argentina

 Argentina is a vibrant representative democracy with competitive elections, lively media and civil society sectors, and unfettered public debate.
 Economic instability, institutional weakness, corruption, and drug-related violence are among the country’s most serious challenges.

-Freedom of expression online is increasingly under attack as governments shut off internet connectivity, block social media platforms, or restrict access to websites that host political, social, and religious speech.
-Protecting freedom of expression will require strong legal and regulatory safeguards for digital communications and access to information.
+Freedom of expression online has been and is increasingly under attack as governments shut off internet connectivity, block social media platforms, and restrict access to websites that host political, social, and religious speech.
+Protecting freedom of expression will require strong legal and regulatory safeguards for digital communications.